 Music Director and Conductor Robert Baldwin

-Also an accomplished violist, he has had a variety of experiences, including guest appearances with the Amadeus Trio, and the Saint Petersburg and Stanford String Quartets, and the Sedona Chamber Music Festival.
-He was violist of the Arizona-based Coconino Chamber Ensemble from 1989-1999.
-He has been principal violist of the Flagstaff Symphony, Arkansas Symphony, and Arizona Opera and has performed with the Utah Symphony, Lexington Philharmonic, and Utah Chamber Artists, among others.
-Recent solo appearances include recitals in the US, Germany and Mexico.
+Also an active violist and viola d’amore player, he has had a variety of experiences, including guest appearances with the Amadeus Trio, and both the Saint Petersburg and Stanford String Quartets, as well as with Vivaldi Virtuosi (UT), the Sedona Chamber Music Festival (AZ), the Eutin Festspiele (Germany), and as a soloist with several orchestras in the western US.
+He was violist of the Arizona-based Coconino Chamber Ensemble from 1989-1999, and was principal violist for the Flagstaff Symphony, Arkansas Symphony, and Arizona Opera.
+Recent solo appearances on viola and viola d’amore include recitals in the United States, Germany and Mexico.

 Previously, he has held faculty and conducting positions at the University of Kentucky, Lexington Philharmonic, New American Symphony, Flagstaff Symphony and Northern Arizona University.
 Dr. Baldwin studied conducting in the United States and in Saint Petersburg, Russia, holding degrees in viola performance from the University of Northern Colorado and the University of Iowa, and a DMA in orchestral conducting from the University of Arizona.
 He makes his home in Salt Lake City, Utah where, in his spare time, he enjoys reading, writing, hiking, and spending time with his family.